These employees must be shown on your monthly return.

 Who should hold a registration card

-If the registration card shows residential and work status, the employee should retain it.
+The employee should retain their registration card.
 You, as the employer, should take a photocopy of both the card and ID for all new employees.

-For existing employees, the old style registration card that doesn't show work status should be retained by the employer.
+Old style registration cards that don't show work status should be retained by the employer.

 You commit an offence if you don't have copies of an employee's registration card and photo ID, and you:

 - pay any wages to the employee, or